UK Work Visa from Ireland

 However, residents in Ireland who are not citizens, such as those who hold long-term residency status, may require a UK work visa if they wish to work in the UK.

-As per UK law, people who are not British and Irish citizens, including people who live in the European Union, are allowed to visit the UK for up to 6 months without needing a UK visa.
+Under UK law, people who are not British and Irish citizens, including those who live in the European Union, can visit the UK for up to six months without needing a UK visa.
+From April 2025, they will instead need Electronic Travel Authorisation (ETA).
+UK visitors can:

 Those who need a UK work visa must apply online, through the UK immigration points-based system according to UK immigration law.
 There are varied eligibility criteria that are associated with the different visas, including work permits/visas.